rockdaboot/wget2/README.rst

 The originally purpose was to help out on wget2 development (refactoring, modern and clean code, new technology, new design).

-In many cases Mget downloads much faster than Wget due to HTTP zlib compression and parallel connections.
+In many cases Mget downloads much faster than Wget1.14 due to HTTP zlib compression and parallel connections.
 It consumes less sys and user CPU cycles due to larger buffers and buffer recycling.